-The Public Portfolio LPs are investment limited partnerships each formed pursuant to a declaration under the Limited Partnership Act (Ontario) filed on March 27, 2020.
-The Public Portfolio LPs are governed by the Limited Partnership Agreements.
-The manager and general partner of the Investment Manager is a wholly-owned subsidiary of Starlight Group Property Holdings Inc. The Manager is responsible for the provision of management services to the Trust and asset allocation between the Private Portfolio and the Public Portfolio.
-The Investment Manager is responsible for the provision of management services to the Public Portfolio.
+Public Portfolio LP is an investment limited partnership formed pursuant to a declaration under the Limited Partnership Act (Ontario), filed on September 19, 2022.
+The Public Portfolio LP is governed by the Limited Partnership Agreement.
+The general partner of the Manager is a wholly-owned subsidiary of Starlight Group Property Holdings Inc., and is also the general partner of the Public Portfolio LP.
+The Manager is responsible for the provision of management services to the Public Portfolio.